cap-js/change-tracking/README.md

 The system now uses the SAPUI5 default setting `![@UI.PartOfPreview]: true`, such that the table will always shown when navigating to that respective Object page.

+### Disable Facet

+To not show the changelog facet on compositions subsites, you can use `@changelog.disable_facet` for the facet to not show up.

 ## Modelling Samples